ivangfr/springboot-keycloak-mongodb-testcontainers/README.md

 ## Running book-service with Gradle

-During development, it is better to just run the application instead of always build the docker image before running it.
+During development, it is easier to just run the application instead of always build the docker image before running it.
 In order to do that, comment `book-service` in `docker-compose.yml` file (so that it does not start when you start the environment) and run it with `Gradle`.